Origins

 Best Guatemalan Coffees Reviewed

-We tasted and rated a selection of Guatemalan coffees available online.
-Here’s how they stacked up.
+We tasted a selection of widely available Guatemalan coffees.
+Here’s how they ranked.

 Cat and Cloud Guatemala Los Cedros — 4.7/5 (Best Overall)